technoon-org/technoon.org/lesson_1/tutorial.md

 ## Creating a Git repository

-Let's create a **Git repository (aka repo)** to track entries in a personal journal.
+Let's create a **Git repository (aka repo)** to track entries in a personal blog.

 A Git repo is just a directory of files we are tracking with Git, so let's start by creating a directory:

 ```
-mkdir journal
+mkdir blog
 ```

 * You may like to open your file explorer to see the files we are creating.
-* `journal/` should be in the Home directory that opens by default in your operating system's file explorer.
+* `blog/` should be in the Home directory that opens by default in your operating system's file explorer.
 * On Windows, you can run `explorer .` to open Explorer to the current directory.

-Now change into the `journal/` directory, and list its contents:
+Now change into the `blog/` directory, and list its contents:

 ```
-cd journal
+cd blog
 ls -la
 ```

-* There's nothing in the `journal/` directory yet except for the standard pointers to the current directory (`.`) and the parent directory (`..`)
+* There's nothing in the `blog/` directory yet except for the standard pointers to the current directory (`.`) and the parent directory (`..`)

-Now let's initialise the `journal/` directory as a Git repo:
+Now let's initialise the `blog/` directory as a Git repo:

 ```
 git init